Nano-AI Convergence

 Academic Co-Chair: Jakoah Brgoch, bio, University of Houston

-Keynote Speaker - Aaswath Pattabhi Raman, University of California Los Angeles
+Keynote Speaker - Aaswath Pattabhi Raman, abstract/bio, University of California Los Angeles

 Panelists: Q&A Roundtable following presentations